How To Jack Up A Caravan Safely & Securely – Jacks, Hints & Tips

 How to Secure a Caravan when Jacked Up?

+To secure a caravan when jacked up, position wheel chocks on the remaining wheels to prevent movement.
 Place axle stands under the caravan for stability, ensuring the ground is stable and can support the caravan’s weight.
+Securing a caravan involves checking all safety measures before starting maintenance or repairs.

 What are the Safety Measures to Take?

 Safety measures for jacking up a caravan include engaging the hand brake and using chocks to stabilize the wheels.
+Check the jack for any signs of damage and confirm it can support the caravan’s weight.
+Use jack stands for extra stability after lifting.
+Clear the area of obstructions, and communicate plans to others nearby.

 How to Prevent the Caravan from Slipping?

 Preventing a caravan from slipping involves using secure wheel chocks on the wheels that remain on the ground.
+Position wheel chocks correctly to block any potential movement.

 - Place axle stands under the caravan after it has been lifted to provide further stability.